arsuq/MemoryLanes/MemoryLanes/README.md

 ## Usage scenarios

-The original purpose for the lanes is message assembling in socket communication, which involves fast allocation and deallocation of memory.
+The original purpose for the lanes is message assembling in socket communication, which demands quick memory allocation and release.
 In most cases the received bytes are immediately converted into a managed heap object and then discarded.
 With proper framing one could make use of the different storage locations by using a heap highway for small messages and a mapped highway when working with megabytes of data.